bileamScheuvens/rgnn-lecture/exercisesheet01/task3.md

 # Theoretical Explanation
 Each ReLU is essentially a linear boundary.
-Since the model has 6 neurons with ReLU that and a hexagon is the best available approximation of a circle, it quickly finds this minimum.
+Since the model has 6 neurons with ReLU and a hexagon is the best available approximation of a circle, it quickly finds this minimum.